Clemspace/Pythkuil/README.md

 # New Ithkuil Language Toolkit

 This project is a Python-based toolkit for working with the New Ithkuil language, a highly sophisticated constructed language designed for precise and unambiguous communication.
-This toolkit is specifically related to Ithkuil III, the latest version of the language.
+This toolkit is specifically related to Ithkuil III and IV, the latest versions of the language.

 ## Project Structure

 ```
-ithkuil/
+Pythkuil/
 │
 ├── morphology/
 │   ├── init.py